FatemaNabila98/CSE499B_Section-07/dataset/chatbotnlu.md

 - provide me the information of [Dr. Tahmina Karim]
 - [Dr. Tahmina Karim]

+- can I get the address  of  [Dr. Shahin Akter]
+- what is the address of [Dr. Shahin Akter]
+- give me information [Dr. Shahin Akter]
+- provide me the information of [Dr. Shahin Akter]
+- [Dr. Shahin Akter]

 - can I get the address  of  [Prof. Dr. Nazma Begum]
 - what is the address of [Prof. Dr. Nazma Begum]
 - give me information [Prof. Dr. Nazma Begum]
 - provide me the information of [Prof. Dr. Nazma Begum]
 - [Prof. Dr. Nazma Begum]

-- can I get the address  of  [Dr. Fatema Begum]
-- what is the address of [Dr. Fatema Begum]
-- give me information [Dr. Fatema Begum]
-- provide me the information of [Dr. Fatema Begum]
-- [Dr. Fatema Begum]

-- can I get the address  of  [Dr. Rezaul Hassan]
-- what is the address of [Dr. Rezaul Hassan]
-- give me information [Dr. Rezaul Hassan]
-- provide me the information of [Dr. Rezaul Hassanp]
-- [Dr. Rezaul Hassan]

-- can I get the address  of  [Dr. A. M. Shafique]
-- what is the address of [Dr. A. M. Shafique]
-- give me information [Dr. A. M. Shafique]
-- provide me the information of [Dr. A. M. Shafique]
-- [Dr. A. M. Shafique]

-- can I get the address  of  [Dr. Rashid Un Nabi]
-- what is the address of [Dr. Rashid Un Nabi]
-- give me information [Dr. Rashid Un Nabi]
-- provide me the information of [Dr. Rashid Un Nabi]
-- [Dr. Rashid Un Nabi]

-- can I get the address  of  [Dr. Kaniz Hasina]
-- what is the address of [Dr. Kaniz Hasina]
-- give me information [Dr. Kaniz Hasina]
-- provide me the information of [Dr. Kaniz Hasina]
-- [Dr. Kaniz Hasina]

 - can I get the address  of  [Dr.A.F.M. kamal Uddin]
 - what is the address of [Dr.A.F.M. kamal Uddin]